Ironic (song): Linguistic dispute

-In his 2014 song "Word Crimes", "Weird Al" Yankovic references Morissette's lyrics by singing "irony is not coincidence", and the music video for the song shows a fire truck burning (depicted as "Irony") compared with rain during a wedding (which is described as "Weather").
-Morissette herself poked fun at her grammar mistakes during a 2013 performance of "Semicolon" with The Lonely Island on Jimmy Kimmel Live!
-In it, Morissette cut off their song to explain that their use of hashtag rap to demonstrate the function of a semicolon is incorrect, to which they respond that her critiquing their grammar is "ironic".
-Morissette further poked fun at herself in a 2015 performance of an updated version "Ironic" on The Late Late Show with James Corden, in which she added the line "it's singing 'Ironic', when there are no ironies" to the song.
+Morissette later started poking fun at the situation.
+During a 2013 performance of "Semicolon" with The Lonely Island on Jimmy Kimmel Live!, where Morissette cut off their song to explain that their use of hashtag rap to demonstrate a semicolon is incorrect, to which they respond that critique of their grammar is "ironic".
+Similarly, in a 2015 performance, Morissette sang an updated version of "Ironic" on The Late Late Show with James Corden, in which she added the line "it's singing 'Ironic' when there are no ironies".